FAQs

 That’s us!
 We rebranded to Spoonfuls in step with our Strategic Plan.

 The beauty of Spoonfuls’ model is that it’s scalable – and one of the goals of our Strategic Plan is intentional expansion to communities that could benefit from increased food recovery.
-Before expanding, our team connects with regional stakeholders (like other food assistance organizations, funders, and more) to explore whether there is an unmet need for fresh healthy food, food available to be recovered, and funding to sustain our work in the area.
+Before expanding, our team connects with regional stakeholders (like other food assistance organizations, funders, and more) to explore whether there is an unmet need for fresh healthy food, food available to be recovered, and funding to sustain our work in an area.

 And what about what’s left over on people’s plates when they haven’t finished their meals?
 Where does all that go?
 That’s considered “plate waste,” and – as a matter of food safety and dignity – it’s not something we can recover or distribute.